-This award shall come into operation from the first full pay period commencing on or after 23 November 2022.
+This award shall come into operation on 1 August 2022.

 5. AWARD INTEREST

 - (a) The following employee organisations are deemed to have an interest in this award pursuant to section 63(10) of the Industrial Relations Act 1984: - United Workers' Union, Tasmanian Branch. - (b) The employer deemed to be an employer organisation having an interest in this award pursuant to section 62(4) of the Industrial Relations Act 1984: - Minister administering the State Service Act 2000.